VapeLiminator/discrasher.ez/index.md

 It really just works very simply:

-I'm going to ignore the specifying path's and othere stuff from here
+I'm going to ignore the specifying path's and other stuff from here

 ## ffmpeg -i %videoname%.mp4 "01110101-01110101-01101000-01101000-01101000.mp4"